 You can simply measure ‘sales’ as a company objective, however, think of all the additional measurements, where teams can dig deeper into the business.
 Click here for a list of over 100 metrics to explore with your team.

-Cross-functional teamwork to achieve sales
+Cross-functional team alignment to achieve sales

 All teams play a part in achieving sales within a business.
 Think about the impact of sales alone, within your organization: